junh1024/junh1024-Documents/Audio/Quality/Opus is not great.md

 ## Introduction

 Opus was touted as a general-purpose audio codec which can scale to all bitrates.
 Unfortunately, this isn't really the case, as it doesn't scale to higher bitrates.
 It also has a few other disadvantages.
 Opus was designed for HQ playback, at low bitrates, on cheap hardware.
-Opus was also designed for teleconferencing, so it  low-latency.
+Opus was also designed for teleconferencing, so it's low-latency.
 This also impedes Opus' quality at higher bitrates.

 ## Possible Mkv sync issues with opus

 "Opus doesn't play well with mkv and can throw sub timing off.
-It also only has benefits at low bitrates when nobody should be encoding at under 128k in this day and age. … it's not a good idea for anyone to start encoding anime in Opus." -kuchi on AB
+It also only has benefits at low bitrates when nobody should be encoding at under 128k in this day and age... it's not a good idea for anyone to start encoding anime in Opus." -kuchi on AB

 ## Forced resampling to 48k